wearecontinuum/codeexercise/README.md

 ## Requirments

-1. All HTML, CSS, SCSS & Javascript should be well commented and comments should make sense to a non technical person reading the comments.
+1. All HTML, CSS, & Javascript should be well commented and comments should make sense to a non technical person reading the comments.
 2. The code should be fully tested for all contexts (Mobile, Tablet & Desktops), see browser list below.
 3. Validate all the code written using https://validator.w3.org/
 4. Make sure to focus on writing clean code and reusalble code.
-5. Submission files should be single html, css and javascript.
+5. When submitting create a separe folder for each exercise in the format of: **exercise-one** etc...
 6. If you get stuck at any part don't worry get through as much of it as you can.
 6. Make sure to fill in the `submission.md` and answer the questions.

 ## Bonus

-If you would like to add some exercise spice to the completed exercise try some of the below suggestions.
+If you would like to add some extra spice to the completed exercise try some of the below suggestions.
 **Note** this is optional so dont feel like you need to do them if you run out of time.

 1. Use a build tool to create the end solutions (e.g. gulp)
-2. Write Javascript in ES6
+2. Write the CSS using SCSS
-3. CSS3 animations
+3. Write any Javascript function in ES6

 ## Submission